 6. ESTIMATES

-6.1 The CEO, together with the appropriate responsible officer shall prepare for the forthcoming
+6.1 The Clerk, together with the appropriate responsible officer shall prepare for the forthcoming

 financial year an estimate of expenditure and income.
 Such estimates together with any necessary

 supporting documentation shall be submitted to the Board and any sub-committee in order that the

 rate and special levy for the year may be determined.

 6.2 The determination of the rate and levy for the year shall be completed by 15th February of that year

 as required under the Land Drainage Act 1991.

-6.3 The CEO shall be authorised to incur and approve all expenditure included in the approved annual
+6.3 The Clerk shall be authorised to incur and approve all expenditure included in the approved annual

 estimates without further reference to the Board or sub-committee unless there is a conflict of

 interest with the goods or service provider.
 Refer to 11.2 where this is the case.

 7. INCOME

-7.1 The CEO shall be responsible for the supervision and the making and maintaining of adequate arrangements for:
+7.1 The Clerk shall be responsible for the supervision and the making and maintaining of adequate arrangements for:

 The collection, custody, control, disposal and prompt proper accounting of all the Board’s income.

 The financial organisation and accounting arrangements to ensure the proper recording of all sums due to the Board.